FAQ´s

 What should students bring to class each day?

-Dance attire, water bottle, lunch and snacks.
+Dance attire, water bottle, personal first aid kit, snacks.
 Please avoid bringing valuables to the studio.

 Can parents observe classes?